RMerl/asuswrt-merlin/README.md

 It is not meant to replace existing projects such as Tomato or DD-WRT, but rather to offer an alternative for people who prefer the original firmware featureset.

-At this time, the only device supported by this project is the RT-N66U.
+At this time, the supported devices are:

+- RT-N66U
+- RT-AC66U

+Also available in experimental (untested) state:
+- RT-N16